Bull Ring, Birmingham

 The site is located on the edge of the sandstone city ridge which results in the steep gradient towards Digbeth.
-The slope drops approximately 15 m from New Street to St Martin's Church which is very visible near the church.
+The slope drops approximately 15 m from New Street to St Martin's Church and is visible near the church.

-The current shopping centre was the busiest in the United Kingdom in 2004 with 36.5 million visitors.
-It houses one of only four Selfridges department stores and previously the fourth largest Debenhams in the UK.

 Toponym

-The area was first known as Corn Cheaping in reference to the corn market on the site.
+The area was first known as Corn Cheaping, a reference to the corn market on the site.
 The name Bull Ring referred to the green within Corn Cheaping that was used for bull-baiting.
 The 'ring' was a hoop of iron in Corn Cheaping to which bulls were tied for baiting before slaughter.
-The joining of the two words in the 21st-century development of the area to form Bullring caused controversy amongst some residents and other people who were angry at the change of what was described as a "historic spelling."
+The joining of the two words in the 21st-century development of the area to form Bullring caused controversy amongst some residents and others who were angry at the change of what was described as a "historic spelling".